Hawkeye (Clint Barton): Marriage to Mockingbird

 Hawkeye is challenged to a duel to the death by his former mentor Trick Shot.
 Hawkeye reluctantly accepts the challenge and wins.
 Trick Shot reveals that he is dying of cancer and wants to die honorably in battle.
 Hawkeye, instead of granting his former mentor's wish, promises to fund his medical care.
 Later, when Crossfire places a bounty on Hawkeye's right arm, Trick Shot (whose cancer had gone into remission) returns to aid his former pupil.
 Along with Mockingbird, the two archers defeat an army of supervillains looking to lay claim to the bounty.
 After this altercation with Crossfire, Hawkeye tells Mockingbird that he was wrong to blame her for what happened with the Phantom Rider.
 The pair soon reconcile.
-After being shot while confronting criminals, Hawkeye adopts an armoured version of his costume to battle the gangs of Los Angeles.

 The West Coast Avengers are then caught in the middle of a supernatural battle between Mephisto and Satannish.
 The team are able to defeat the two demons and force them back to their own realms.
 However, Mephisto retaliates by firing energy blasts at the escaping West Coast Avengers.
 Mockingbird sacrifices herself to save Hawkeye and dies in her husband's arms.
 Embittered by Mockingbird's death, Hawkeye leaves the team, which is disbanded almost immediately afterwards.
 Hawkeye isolates himself in the Canadian Rockies to separate himself from the world.
 He is soon forced to battle the Secret Empire.
 He manages to defeat Viper, the leader of the Secret Empire, and her hired supervillains, Javelynn and his old mentor Trick Shot.

 Hawkeye returns to the Avengers just prior to the battle with the entity Onslaught, in which the Avengers (including Hawkeye) are apparently killed.
 Franklin Richards, however, transported them all to a pocket universe where the heroes led altered lives.
 The heroes eventually learned the truth and they were returned to their own universe.
 Hawkeye's hearing was fully restored because, when Franklin Richards recreated the heroes in the new universe, he based them on how he remembered them.